 Follow the steps outlined in Draining the Fresh Water System with one exception; do not drain the water heater.
-Water heater bypass valves set to BYPASS (refer to Water Heater Bypass section).
+Water heater bypass valves set to BYPASS.
 Do not remove the water heater drain plug.

 Remove the cartridge water filter (if equipped) and replace it with the bypass tube included with your RV.